skysqlinc/skysql-docs/docs/Quickstart/Launch DB using the Terraform Provider.md

 ### **Step 1: Generate API Key**

-1. Go to the [Generate API Key](https://id.mariadb.com/account/api/generate-key) page.
+1. Go to the [Generate API Key](https://app.skysql.com/user-profile/api-keys) page.
-2. Fill out the API key details:
+2. Fill out a name for the API key
-    - In the "Description" field, describe the purpose of the API key.
-    - In the "Expiration" field, specify how long this key will be valid.
-If you need to revoke the key before it expires, you can revoke it from the [API Keys](https://id.mariadb.com/account/api) page.
-    - In the "Scopes" field, select the "read" and "write" scopes under `SkySQL API: Databases`.
-3. Click the "Generate API Key" button.
+3. Click the "Create" button.
-4. After the page refreshes, click the "Copy to clipboard" button to copy the API key.
+4. Click the copy button to copy the API key.
-5. Paste the API key somewhere safe and do not lose it.
+5. Store the API key somewhere safe as it is showed only once during the creation.
+SkySQL platform does not store it anywhere.

 ### **Step 2: Create Terraform Project Directory**